adi6409/finger_bot/README.md

 - Wrong WiFi password on setup will cause the device to not connect to the network.
 The user will need to reset the device and try again.

+- Toast showing action failed even when the action was successful.
+This is a bug in the frontend code that needs to be fixed.